 - The fever lasts more than 4 days or exceeds 102 degrees Fahrenheit.

 - Any rash areas look red, swollen, and leak pus.

 - He or she has a severe cough, vomiting, headache, drowsiness, confusion, stiff neck, trouble looking at bright lights, or difficulty walking or breathing.

 Treatments Your Physician May Prescribe

-Antiviral medication may be given if the child is seen early (during the first day of the rash) for children at higher risk for more severe chickenpox infection (those with asthma, eczema, recent sunburn, children taking aspirin or corticosteroids on a regular basis, and those with weak immune systems).
+Antiviral medication may be given if the child is seen early (during the first day of the rash) for children at higher risk for more severe chickenpox infection (those with asthma, eczema, recent sunburn, children taking corticosteroids on a regular basis, and those with weak immune systems).